The Ultimate Guide to Abisko

 Where is Abisko?

 The village of Abisko can be found in the north of Swedish Lapland, nestled deep within the Arctic Circle.
 Protected by the mountains and far away from artificial light pollution, Abisko boasts some of the highest and most spectacular aurora displays.
 Abisko is also Sweden’s driest location with almost cloudless skies, so even if you don’t see the lights – you’re sure to have an enchanting experience.
 In the heart of Abisko lies Lapporten – an unusual U-shaped valley between two mountains that has become a popular natural attraction.

 Getting to Abisko couldn’t be easier on our direct flight from London Heathrow to Kiruna in Swedish Lapland, which includes a transfer directly into the national park.
 You can also choose to fly via Stockholm – Sweden’s cosmopolitan capital and perhaps spend some time exploring this fascinating city before continuing to Swedish Lapland.
 Alternatively, reach Abisko by rail travelling through the mountains from Northern Norway or direct from Kiruna.

 In Abisko’s winter, the Aurora Sky Station is a key attraction.
-A viewing facility at the summit of a mountain, take the thrilling chair lift to the tip of the summit and prepare yourself for spectacular views over Swedish Lapland and the wide open skies beyond.
-Whilst dining facilities include a restaurant serving delcious Nordic cuisine, you also have the chance to enjoy an aurora exhibition, emphasising the importance of observing and understanding the northern lights.
+A viewing facility at the summit of a mountain, take the thrilling chair lift to the tip of the summit and prepare yourself for spectacular views over Swedish Lapland and the wide-open skies beyond.
+Whilst dining facilities include a restaurant serving delicious Nordic cuisine, you also have the chance to enjoy an aurora exhibition, emphasising the importance of observing and understanding the northern lights.
 On average, northern lights can be seen between 50-60% of the time that the station is open.

 Where to Stay